-- 1. Structure of Training - 1.1 The minimum duration of specialist training in obstetrics and gynaecology is six years, comprising four years of basic and two years of higher specialist training.
-This training can be composed of: - i) all 6 years in clinical obstetrics and gynaecology - ii) or include a 6 months or 12 months training in clinical medicine outside obstetrics and gynaecology - iii) or include a 12 months in research (The requirements shall be stipulated by the Education Committee of the College from time to time.) - 1.2 All years of training in obstetrics and gynaecology may be separate or combined, and may be in one or more training units.
+1. Structure of Training

+- 1.1 The minimum duration of specialist training in obstetrics and gynaecology is six years, comprising four years of basic and two years of higher specialist training.
+This training consists of five years in obstetrics and gynaecology, and one year in elective training. - 1.2 The five years of training in obstetrics and gynaecology may be separate or combined, and may be in one or more training units.
 The duration of each training period in the first four years is 6 months.
 In the fifth year, the minimum duration of each training period is 3 months.
 Training periods shorter than stipulated will require prior approval from the College.
 In the first 4 years of training in obstetrics and gynaecology, the proportion of training in obstetrics and gynaecology should be approximately equal (2 years obstetrics and 2 years gynaecology).
 In any case, there must be a minimum of 18 months in obstetrics and 18 months in gynaecology.
 Combined training posts are considered to be 50 % obstetrics and 50 % gynaecology. - 1.3 Elective training may be in other medical disciplines relevant to obstetric and gynaecological practice or in medical research.
 It may be undertaken in any of the six years of training.
-Elective training may be in one 12-month period or 6-month period.
+Elective training may be in one 12-month period or two 6-month periods.
 All training should be supervised by Fellows of Hong Kong Academy of Medicine or equivalent, and the programme of training must be structured.
 A certificate of satisfactory completion of training must be submitted to the College within six months of completion of elective training and in any case before the Exit Assessment. - 1.4 All elective and research programmes should be prospectively approved by the Education Committee of the College.
-Under special circumstances, candidates who have difficulty satisfying this requirement may apply to the College for consideration. - 1.5 All clinical training in obstetrics and gynaecology must be in posts recognised by the College, and under the supervision of a trainer approved by the College. - 2.
-Criteria for Entry into Training Programme - 2.1 Trainees must be doctors who are eligible to register with the Hong Kong Medical Council. - 2.2 Trainees must be registered with the College.
+Under special circumstances, candidates who have difficulty satisfying this requirement may apply to the College for consideration. - 1.5 All clinical training in obstetrics and gynaecology must be in posts recognised by the College, and under the supervision of a trainer approved by the College.

+2. Criteria for Entry into Training Programme

+- 2.1 Trainees must be doctors who are eligible to register with the Hong Kong Medical Council. - 2.2 Trainees must be so registered with the College.